 What our customers say

-Read how the Workplace Mental Health Support Service helps Greg McGahan keeps his job, or watch this short video to hear Chris's story.
+Read how the Mental Health Support Service helps Greg McGahan keeps his job, or watch this short video to hear Chris's story.

 I was referred to Remploy after a car accident left me with support needs.
 It's been overwhelming and distressing knowing that I can't function the same way I did before the accident.
 However, knowing I have Remploy to support me gives me confidence and helps me to feel protected when making a request for reasonable adjustments.